 Becoming a new parent can be expensive.
-The cost of diapers, baby clothes, and supplies for breastfeeding, bottle feeding, and pumping adds up, which can make the transition to parenthood even more challenging.
+The cost of diapers, baby clothes, and supplies for nursing, bottle feeding, and pumping adds up, which can make the transition to parenthood even more challenging.

 Fortunately, some of these costs may be covered by your insurance provider.
 Flexible spending accounts (FSA), health savings accounts (HSA), and health reimbursement arrangements (HRA) can be incredibly beneficial when it comes to breastfeeding supplies and expenses.